giantswarm/giantswarm-wercker-step/README.md

         registry: https://registry.giantswarm.io

     - kordless/giantswarm:
-        env: $gsenv
+        env: $env
-        token: $gstoken
+        user: $user
+        pass: $pass
-        opts: --var=gsuser=$gsuser
+        opts: --var=user=$user
         update: swacker/swacker-service/flask
 ```

-Please note you will need to create a deploy target in your account on wercker.com.
+Please note you will need to create a deploy target in your account on wercker.com, setting the variables `env`, `user`, and `pass` in the deploy step.
+There is a video you can watch on the [Swacker repo](https://github.com/giantswarm/swacker/) that shows how to do this.